Tan Son Nhut Air Base: Post-1975 Vietnam People's Air Force use

 917th Mixed Air Transport Regiment was moved to Cần Thơ International Airport in 2017.
+Only air defense and logistics units remained at the airport today.

-In November 2015, Camp Davis was recognized as a historical relic site by the Monuments Conservation Center of Ho Chi Minh City Department of Culture and Sports and the Ho Chi Minh City Monuments Review Board.
+In November 2015, the site of Camp Davis was recognized as a national historical relic by the Monuments Conservation Center of Ho Chi Minh City Department of Culture and Sports and the Ho Chi Minh City Monuments Review Board.